 An overview of the Raster Processing toolset

 The following table lists the tools available in the Raster Processing toolset and provides a brief description of each.
-The input and output for all of these tools is a raster dataset.
+The input and output for all these tools is a raster dataset.

 Cuts out a portion of a raster dataset, mosaic dataset, or image service layer.